will-gant/mac-setup/README.md

 ### iterm

-1. Import `iterm2.json` as a profile via the iterm GUI
+Import `iterm2.json` as a profile via the iterm GUI

+### VScode

+Switch on 'sync' and login with GitHub